PhD in Christianity

 The student is expected to take their first field exam by the end of their third academic year.
 The exam is designed to enrich the student's knowledge of late antique religions in their broader social and political context.

-In consultation with the advisor and two other faculty members, the student will refine the study areas and create bibliographies of both primary and secondary sources for each one.
+In consultation with their advisor and two other faculty members, the student will refine the study areas and create bibliographies of both primary and secondary sources for each one.
 This final document of study areas and their bibliographies serves as the basis for the exam, which has two parts, the first oral, and the second written.
-Again in consultation with the advisor and with the examiners, the student develops one question for each of the four lists and writes four essays, each consisting of ten to twelve pages, to address the questions.
+In consultation with their advisor and with the examiners, the student develops one question for each of the four lists and writes four essays, each consisting of ten to twelve pages, to address the questions.
 The student has a week in which to write and to submit the essays.
-Approximately a week after submission, the second part of the exam, a two-hour oral meeting, is scheduled, when the examiners discuss the essays with the student and explore the ideas and claims in them.
+The second part of the exam is a two-hour oral meeting, scheduled approximately one week after submission of the essays.
+During this meeting, the examiners discuss the essays with the student and explore the ideas and claims in them.

 If both written and oral presentations are deemed acceptable by the examiners, the student will be credited with a pass.
 If significant weaknesses emerge and the student does not pass the exam, the committee may elect either to allow the student to retake the exam or to ask the student to leave the program.